The Health Action Process Approach (HAPA)

 and quality of action plans are dependent on one’s perceived competence and experience.

+Self-efficacy beliefs influence the cognitive construction of specific action plans, for example by visualizing scenarios that may guide goal attainment.
+These postdecisional preactional cognitions are necessary because otherwise the person would act impulsively in a trial-and-error fashion and would not know where to allocate the available resources.
 Once an action has been initiated, it has to be controlled by cognitions in order to be maintained.
 The action has to be protected from being interrupted and abandoned prematurely due to incompatible competing intentions which may become dominant while a behaviour is being performed.
 Meta-cognitive activity is needed to complete the primary action and to suppress distracting secondary Action tendencies.
 Daily physical exercise, for example, requires self-regulatory processes in order to secure effort and persistence and to keep other motivational tendencies at a distance (such as the desire to eat, socialize, or sleep) until these tendencies can prevail for a limited time period.
 When an action is being performed, self-efficacy determines the amount of effort invested and the perseverance.
 People with self-doubts are more inclined to anticipate failure scenarios, worry about possible performance deficiencies, and abort their attempts prematurely.
 People with an optimistic sense of self-efficacy, however, visualize success scenarios that guide the action and let them persevere in face of obstacles.
 When running into unforeseen difficulties they quickly recover.
 Performing an intended health behaviour is an action, just as is refraining from a risk behaviour.
 The suppression of health-detrimental Actions requires effort and persistence as well, and therefore is also guided by a volitional process that includes action plans and action control.
 If one intends to quit smoking or drinking, one has to plan how to do it.
 For example, it is important to avoid high-risk situations where the pressures to relapse are overwhelming.
 Attaining proximal subgoals helps increase the difficulty level of situations until one can resist under all possible circumstances.
 If someone is craving a cigarette or a drink, action control helps him or her to survive the critical situation.
 For example, individuals can make favourable social

-these meta-cognitive skills and internal coping dialogues are developed and the better they are matched to specific risk situations, the easier the urges can be controlled.
+comparisons, refer to their self-concept, or simply pull themselves together.
+The more these meta-cognitive skills and internal coping dialogues are developed and the better they are matched to specific risk situations, the easier the urges can be controlled.
 Self-efficacy helps to reestablish the perseverant efforts needed for the accomplishment of self-imposed goals.
 Finally, situational barriers as well as opportunities have to be considered.
 If situational cues are overwhelming, meta-cognitive skills fail to protect the individual and the temptation cannot be resisted.
 Actions are not only a function of intentions and cognitive control, but are also influenced by the perceived and the actual environment.
 A social network, for example, that ignores the coping process of a quitter by smoking in his presence, creates a difficult stress situation which taxes the quitter’s volitional strength.
 If, on the other hand, a spouse decides to quit too, then a social support situation is created that enables the quitter to remain abstinent in spite of lower levels of volitional strength.
 In sum, the action phase can be described along three levels: cognitive, behavioural, and situational.
 The cognitive level refers to self-regulatory processes that mediate between the intentions and the actions.
 This volitional process contains action plans and action control and is strongly influenced by perceived self-efficacy, but also by perceived situational barriers and support.